 Beer runs through every facet of Belgian culture.
-There’s the traditional Catholic monasteries brewing exceptional Abbey ales.
-Or the rustic farm breweries crafting thirst quenching saisons.
-And now a new breed of Belgian brewers continue to honor tradition while pushing the boundaries of specialty, craft beer.
+There are the traditional Catholic monasteries brewing exceptional Abbey ales.
+Or the rustic farm breweries crafting thirst-quenching saisons.
+And now a new breed of Belgian brewers continues to honor tradition while pushing the boundaries of specialty, craft beer.

 Throughout Belgium, regional breweries dominate consumer loyalty.
 In Brussels, you’ll see locals sipping on their trente-trois of Zinnebier by Brasserie De La Senne.
 In Bruges, on the other hand, thirsty customers order Brugse Zot by the pintje.
 Across Wallonia, small artisanal breweries line the extravagant beer lists of the many vibrant cafes.

 Choosing the best Belgian breweries is next to impossible.
 If you ask 100 different Belgians, you’ll get 100 different lists.
 We picked our top 10 Belgian breweries based on quality, innovation, and dedication to the craft.
 These breweries produce fantastic beer and are relentless in their pursuit to carry on the Belgian brewing heritage.